The Woodlands Estate Planning Lawyer

 - Business formation and entity planning

-- Coordination of beneficiary designations on life insurance and retirement plans with your estate plan
+- Coordination of beneficiary designations on life insurance and retirement plan

 - Recent marriage / divorce or other change in personal life circumstances

 The Michels law firm was very helpful to my family they were able to answer all of our questions and able to assist with my ...- Robin V.